 There are many different techniques used to achieve the variety of finished appearances to the natural stone paving, flooring and worktops available for your home.

 Here we will explain the main ones you will have heard of:

 At Stoneworld we buy a lot of different stone products from quarries in India.
-The standard product that they supply is called Hand Cut Paving.
-The name essentially describes what it is.
+The standard product that they supply is called hand-cut paving.
 The paving slabs have been made by hand to produce a slab with a fairly straight edge where the slight indentations in the straight edges follow the naturally riven surface of the slab.
-The edges of the pavers, sometimes described as hand fettled edges, have been worked using hand tools.
+The edges of the pavers, sometimes described as hand-fettled edges, have been worked using hand tools.
 This creates quite an angular, but not perfectly straight edge, and is certainly in keeping with the riven surface, which is a naturally occurring phenomenon where the seams of sandstone naturally split.

 When a paving slab (or stone tile for indoors) is described as having a honed surface, it has been gently polished by machine to create a silky, smooth surface which will have a matt or low sheen.

 What is a sandblasted surface?

 A sandblasted surface is created by the abrasive blasting of the surface using sand.
 The sand is propelled against the surface which roughens the texture all over, at a uniform level.
 It is a treatment applied to sandstone paving slabs for a contemporary finish, offering good anti-slip properties.